Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning: Experiments and Discussion

 \subsection{Comparison with Supervised Approaches}

 We compare our ICL-based approach to prior state-of-the-art supervised baselines.
 For APPDIA we use BART, T5, DialoGPT, and PDTB+RST methods as done in \cite{atwell2022appdia}; for ParaDetox we use BART as done in \cite{logacheva2022paradetox}; and for CAPP we fine-tuned BART-base and T5-base on the training set.
-We obtained the generated paraphrases for APPDIA and ParaDetox by their authors.
 We used the default hyperparameters defined in the Transformers Seq2SeqTrainer for fine-tuning on CAPP.
-The comparison between our ICL-based approaches and prior baselines is shown in Table \ref{table-comparison}.
-The objective of any paraphraser should be to score high on generation quality and have a low Toxicity in the generated paraphrases.
-For APPDIA and ParaDetox, the BART and T5 models perform better than our ICL-based approach on generation quality.
+The comparison between our ICL-based approaches (including the newer OpenAI models, gpt-3.5-turbo-instruct and gpt-3.5-turbo-1106) and prior baselines is shown in Table \ref{table-comparison}.

+Note, the objective of any paraphraser should be to score high on generation quality and have a low Toxicity in the generated paraphrases.
+For APPDIA and ParaDetox, the BART and T5 models perform better than the ICL-based approach on the different standard evaluation metrics.
 However, the paraphrases generated by these baselines seem to retain a significant amount of the original toxicity.
-To better understand this issue, we use the Toxicity for the Inoffensive Gold-Standard in each dataset as a point of reference.
+To better understand this issue, we use the Toxicity for the \emph{Inoffensive Gold-Standard} in each dataset as a point of reference.
 Ideally, a paraphraser should generate paraphrases whose average Toxicity is no greater than this reference.
 We observe that all baseline methods except DialoGPT show a higher Toxicity, while the ICL-based methods exhibit Toxicity that is lower or on par with that of the Gold-Standard.
 Our approach offers a better trade-off between generation quality and Toxicity.